-- Snowball Method – if you can afford to make the minimum payments on your debt, then this method to become debt-free is almost definitely your best option.
-The great thing about the snowball method is that it actually improves your credit score, whereas the other options will damage it.
+- Snowball Method – if you are able to afford to make the minimum payments on the debt you owe, then this option, which will help you to become debt-free could be your best option.
+The plus side of the snowball method is that it can do a lot to improve your credit score.
+In some cases, the other options will damage it.

-- Debt Management Plan (DMP) – this solution has you paying less than the minimum every month and the lenders stop charging interest.
-Ideal for a short period if you have, for example, lost your job.
+- Debt Management Plan (DMP) – with this option, you can pay less than the minimum payments every month and you can benefit from the lenders stopping you being charged interest.
+This is an ideal option for a short period of time.
+For example, if you lost your job.

-- Individual Inoluntary Arrangement (IVA) – this solution works well if you owe over £6,000 and need to protect your house from being repossessed.
+- Individual Inoluntary Arrangement (IVA) – this solution is ideal if you owe £6,000 or more, and need to ensure your home is saved from being repossessed.

-- Debt Relief Order – is suitable if you have debts of less thank £20,000, have barely any income and don’t have a
+- Debt Relief Order – this is option is available to those who suitable have debts of less than £20,000, who have a low income and do not own a house.

 See my debt options overview page outlining all your possible debt options and pros and cons of each.